Education Memory Gap

 Nobody designed this divergence—it accumulated while everyone was teaching.

 Truth fragments when stored in multiple systems.
-When your sepsis protocol was updated but your nursing manual wasn't, your organization doesn't know the current protocol.
+When one source is updated but another isn't, your organization doesn't know the current truth.
 It has two conflicting episodic records, and no semantic memory to resolve them.

 This is not a documentation problem.
 Documentation efforts fail because they treat symptoms.
 The disease is architectural: your curriculum exists in episodic fragments, not semantic memory.